planetrenox/solve-existence/readme.md

 This solve transcends traditional science, offering an explanation for existence that leaves no room for doubt.
 Far from being a humble acknowledgment of our limitations, it is a bold declaration of understanding, firmly placing the essence of existence within our grasp.

 -PlanetRenox 2024.02.20

+So reality has more to it than the universe that we can currently see?